ChobbyCode/ChobbyCode.github.io/_posts/2023-08-22-setupGithubPages.md

 {% include youtube.html id="JD7UyrWiXJg" %}

-> ## One Thing

-There is an issue with the css code a the moment where the code blocks are not displayed correctly.
-I am working on a fix.
-Note: the copy buttons still work correctly but don't look as intended.

 > ## Requirements

 You will need a installation of Visual Studio Code (with Github Codespaces extension), a installation of git, and a github account